damien5314/RxReddit/README.md

 Note: So far I have only tested this library with apps of "installed" type.
 For the other types, there might need to be some enhancements made to support applications with secrets.

 ## Overview
-This library depends internally on [Retrofit 2](http://square.github.io/retrofit/).
-You will get this dependency for free after importing RxReddit.
-You must also include RxJava in your project for this library to work correctly.
+This library depends internally on [Retrofit 2](http://square.github.io/retrofit/) and [RxJava](https://github.com/ReactiveX/RxJava).
+You will get these dependencies for free after importing RxReddit.

 The main class in this library is `RedditService`.
 Clients can make requests to the reddit API through an instance of this class.
 The class is heavy, and authentication state is cached separately for each instance, so I recommend wrapping this in a singleton helper class for use throughout your app.